PHart3/colimits-agda/HoTT-Agda/README.md

 This property of the adjunction lets us prove that the Suspension functor preserves colimits.
 The proof of 2-coherence relies on our work on homogeneous types.

+### Modality (directory `theorems/modality/`)

+This directory contains a proof that for every modality M : Type -> Type, such as truncation, the induced functor on coslices is a 2-coherent left adjoint.
+This property lets us prove that M preserves colimits and construct colimits in the full subcategory of modal types.

 Citation
 --------

+The extension and modification of HoTT-Agda presented here is due to Perry Hart.

 We copy here the citation for the original HoTT-Agda library.